gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Payload format and default values of group policies in the Joining Response.

-* Updated payload format of the FETCH request to retrieve public keys.
+* Updated payload format of the FETCH request to retrieve authentication credentials.

 * Default values for group configuration parameters.